AlessioBanzato/dotfiles/README.md

 There is also an `install.sh` script that creates symlinks and does a rebuild of the fonts' cache.

+## Branches

+I tried to separate general configs from theme customizations.
+The `main` branch contains all general configs, while the other branches are dedicated to different themes (`light`, `dracula`, ...).

 ## Repo structure (directories only)

 ```